Direct Transmit Program – Frequently Asked Questions

 What is Direct Transmit?

-Direct Transmit allows a certified participant to transmit tax and fee data electronically using a variety of software or web applications without requiring data to be entered manually in the BOE-file system.
+Direct Transmit allows a certified participant to transmit tax and fee data electronically using a variety of software or web applications without requiring data to be entered manually in the BOE's online filing system.

 Who can be a Direct Transmitter?